Malcolm Marx: 2019 Rugby World Cup

 Marx was named in South Africa's squad for the 2019 Rugby World Cup.
 South Africa went on to win the tournament, defeating England in the final.

 2023 Rugby World Cup

 Marx was part of South Africa's squad that won the 2023 Rugby World Cup; however, he missed most of the tournament due to a knee injury suffered in training.

 Personal life

 Malcom is married to his wife Kirsten, with whom he has a son and daughter.

+He was raised with his sister Carina and brother Jean Pierre.